UW brings home six tournament titles in Elite brackets

 Cowboys ready for talented field in final 2012 event

-2012-13: One of the team's most potent pinners, Breckenridge won six bouts by fall this season.
+2012-13: One of the team's most potent pinners, Breckenridge won six bouts by fall as a redshirt freshman.
 With a 10-9 overall mark, the highlight of his season came when he finished sixth in the Nebraska-Kearney Open.
 He tallied at least one pin in each of the four tournaments in which he wrestled and tied for fifth on the team with six falls.
 Wrestling at both 141 and 149 pounds during the season, he had the team's second-fastest fall of the season, when he pinned Colorado Mines' Mikie Burgess in just 44 seconds in his first match of the season at the Cowboy Open.

 2011-12: Breckenridge had his ups and downs in his redshirt year, but recovered to place in his last three tournaments.
 After starting the season 7-8, he finished 15-12 overall.
 He placed fifth in the Nebraska-Kearney Loper Open, third in the Utah Valley Open and second in the Rocky Mountain Open to end the year.
 Of his 15 wins, 12 came via fall and he led the Cowboys in that category.
 He also had Wyoming's quickest pin of the year, sticking David Snelgrove of Bethany in just 22 seconds at the UNK Loper Open.